The family farm

 The 1900s

-The brothers Børre and Eilert sold off the island of Fjøløy and ran the farm together until Børre died in 1919.
+The brothers Børre and Eilert sold off the island of Fjøløy (approximately 450 acres) and ran the farm together until Børre died in 1919.
 Eilert was a talented farmer, but times were tough for farmers in the 1920s/1930s.
 Eilert and his wife, Tören Fremgaarden (1889-1995), ended up in financial difficulties.
 They entered into talks with the Catholic church, which wanted to take over control of the property.
 It ended in bankruptcy and the bank took over the farm in 1933.
 Eilert was county secretary for Høyre (the Conservative party) from 1933 and was part of the editorial staff in the local newspaper Stavangeren.
 In his older days, he published the book “Livet på den gamle slektsgård” (Life on the family farm) (1973).

 The family lived at the actual Utstein Monastery manor all the way up to 1933.
 The monastery buildings, which up until then had functioned as a farmhouse on the farm, were handed over to the Committee for preservation of Utstein Monastery in 1933/34, subsequently Stiftelsen Utstein Kloster (foundation) (from 1953).
 Now the monastery itself is run by Museum Stavanger.